clonerohit/springboot-docker/README.md

 mvn eclipse:eclipse && mvn clean install
 ```

 Note: mvn eclipse command is optional.
 If you're working on the command line only, use mvn clean install only.
 With the above command, the jar file will be generated which is an input to the Dockerfile.
-The name of the jar must be the same as what you have provided in the Dockerfile, in my case, it's springboot.jar
+The name of the jar must be the same as what you have provided in the Dockerfile, in my case, it's spring-mysql-docker.jar

 To build a docker image, hit the below command

 ```
-docker build -t springboot:1.0 .
+docker build -t spring-mysql-docker:1.0 .
 ```

 Note: Don't forget to put the period in the end, it represents the entire files, folders available in the path that is going to be used in building a single image.
-Change the springboot to whatever name you want to give to your docker image, if not then let it be as it is.
+Change the spring-mysql-docker to whatever name you want to give to your docker image, if not then let it be as it is.
 In the end, there is a tag that shows which version of the image you're building if you're dealing with so many versions of the same project then this can be of great use.

 So you've built the image but with just a Spring Boot image, you won't be able to run the application, along with this you need the mysql image as well which can be pulled with the below command.